Clan Rose Crest Badge

 Clan Rose Tartan

 Finding information on Barron Clan History has the Hens Teeth Syndrome, put Clan Barron into a search engine and you certainly get some weird results, including Mexican cowboy singers.
 Authorities can't seem to agree, some putting us as from Angus, others Aberdeenshire and Inverness-shire but it's also a name I've come across in France, there's been Barrons in England for several centuries, an old Italian connection and there have been Barrons in Ireland for several centuries.
+Interestingly the Barron DNA Project seems to agree.
 The name could be from the Gaelic baruinn, a small landowner, the title Baron is from the Latin "baro" meaning servant or man, I also know people who claim it's from Scots barroned-out, meaning barred-out i.e. barred, possibly from a town and how do these tie in with the French Connection?
 So far I can find only three facts or sources of agreement on the name, a/ If you look at a demographic map, such as CASA you will find a high concentration of Barrons in the North East and around Inverness, b/ The Barron Clan is a Sept of Clan Rose, c/ Information on clan Septs can be very hard to find.
 It's not very encouraging and all I feel I can do is outline what I know about Barron history and hope people will enter the debate or come up with some information but please note some of the information I have is speculation, although, the most useful link I've found is on Electric Scotland.

 1. We, or at least most Scots Barrons are a Sept of Clan Rose.